joshuaspring9/iot-web-platform/Readme.md

 ```

 ## Resetting Database
-To reset the database, run the following command:
+To reset the user login database, run the following command:
 ```bash
 bash reset.sh
 ```

-To reset your login information, run the following command:
+This command is if you entered the wrong user or password into the bash reset command:
 ```bash
 bash setup.sh
 ```